 Throughout the years, the opera house hosts education, guild, and other events in Colorado and Wyoming.
-During summer festivals, various performances are presented on its stage.
+During the summer Central City Opera Festival, various performances are presented on its stage.

 The Central City Opera is also home to the Bonfils-Stanton Foundation Artists Training Program which helps aspiring young opera singers reach their dreams.

 Address: 124 Eureka St, Central City

 Season: Year round